Geraldine Chaplin: The Hawaiians through Cría Cuervos, 1970–1979

-French-language and other roles, 1980–89
+French-language and other roles, 1980–1989

 In the 1980s, Chaplin starred in several French-language roles, including Claude Lelouch's Les Uns et les Autres (1981), Alain Resnais' Life Is a Bed of Roses (1983), Jacques Rivette's experimental Love on the Ground (1984), and then the American film, I Want to Go Home (1989).

 Chaplin also starred in Rudolph's 1920s-set film, The Moderns (1988).

-Chaplin, Scorsese, and Zeffirelli, 1990–99
+Chaplin, Scorsese, and Zeffirelli, 1990–1999

 In the biographical film about her father, Chaplin (1992), she played her grandmother Hannah Chaplin, for which she was nominated for her third Golden Globe Award.
 Soon after, she was directed by Martin Scorsese in The Age of Innocence (1993), and appeared in Franco Zeffirelli's version of Jane Eyre (1996).

 Chaplin went on to appear in Mother Teresa: In the Name of God's Poor (1997).

 The Spanish period, 2000–present

 Chaplin received a Goya Mejor Actriz de Reparto for her role in Spanish-Argentine thriller En la ciudad sin límites (In the City Without Limits, 2002).
 Other notable Spanish films she collaborated with and appeared in Pedro Almodóvar's Talk to Her (2002), and Juan Antonio Bayona's The Orphanage (2007), for which she received a second Goya Award nomination.
 She also starred in the Catalan drama, The Mosquito Net (2010), for which she was awarded the Crystal Globe.

 In 2006 Chaplin was awarded the gold medal by the Academia de las Artes y las Ciencias Cinematográficas de España—the Spanish Academy of Cinematographic Arts and Sciences—for her contribution to Spanish cinema.

 Chaplin appeared in The Wolfman, in 2010.

 In Americano, she appeared with Salma Hayek, and featured with Jane Fonda in All Together (both 2011).
-She reunited with Juan Antonio Bayona for the films The Impossible (2012), A Monster Calls (2016) and Jurassic World: Fallen Kingdom (2018).
+She reunited with Juan Antonio Bayona for the films The Impossible (2012), A Monster Calls (2016), and Jurassic World: Fallen Kingdom (2018).
 Chaplin received the Best Actress Award at the Havana Film Festival for her role in the Dominican Republic film Sand Dollars (2014).

 In 2018, she starred in Red Land (Rosso Istria), an Italian movie by Maximiliano Hernando Bruno based on Norma Cossetto and the foibe massacres.

-In 2022, she appeared in the music video for the song "Pure" by Swiss artist, Gjon’s Tears.
+In 2022, she appeared in the music video for the song "Pure", by Swiss artist Gjon's Tears.

 Personal life

-Chaplin's son, Shane Saura Chaplin, was born in 1974.
+Chaplin has two children, Shane and Oona.
+Her son Shane Saura Chaplin was born in 1974.
 His father is Spanish film director Carlos Saura, who directed several films Chaplin appeared in.

-Chaplin's daughter, Oona, is now an actress in British and Spanish films.
+Her daughter Oona is now an actress in British and Spanish films.
 Chaplin married Oona's father, Chilean cinematographer Patricio Castilla, in 2006.

 In 1978, the Chaplin family were the victims of a failed extortion plot by kidnappers who had stolen the body of Charlie Chaplin.
 Geraldine Chaplin negotiated with the kidnappers, who had also threatened her infant son.

 As of 2011, Chaplin has maintained a home in Miami.
 She also was spending time in residences between Madrid and Corsier-sur-Vevey, Switzerland (the latter near the former long-time home of her parents).